JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Basic.md

 ````

 This is a so-called `GeoData` object, which is a 3D grid of seismic velocities as a function of longitude, latitude and depth, which can include various fields (here we only have a single field: `:dVp_Percentage`)
-We can save ths in `VTK` format, which is a widely used format that can for exampke be read by the 3D open-source visualization tool [Paraview](https://www.paraview.org/):
+We can save this in `VTK` format, which is a widely used format that can for exampke be read by the 3D open-source visualization tool [Paraview](https://www.paraview.org/):

 ```julia
 Write_Paraview(Tomo_Alps_full,"Tomo_Alps_full")